mhcrnl/gtktactoe/README.md

 Authors
 -------

-Written by Mason Fabel on February 26, 2013
+Written by Mason Fabel in February, 2013.